emiago/sipgo/README.md

 **SIPGO** is library for writing fast SIP services in GO language.
 It comes with [SIP stack](/sip/README.md) ([RFC 3261](https://datatracker.ietf.org/doc/html/rfc3261)|[RFC3581](https://datatracker.ietf.org/doc/html/rfc3581)) optimized for fast parsing.

+---
+**NOTE**: LIBRARY IS IN PROCESS GETTING TO 1.0.
+THIS MAY TAKE TIME UNTIL WE CLOSE ALL ISSUES.
+PLEASE OPEN ISSUES FOR DISCUSSION FIRST INSTEAD PULL REQUESTS.
+OTHER NOTES:
+- dialog managment may be refactored or reduced only to keep some basic functionality handling dialogs per RFC.
+Rest is moved to diago project
+- only small optimizations/refactoring is considered to happen.
+- if something is missing before 1.0 and it is good to have, it will be moved to sipgox package.
+---

 **Libs on top of sipgo:**
 - ***diago*** [github.com/emiago/diago](https://github.com/emiago/diago): Full VOIP library/framework with media stack
 - ***sipgox*** [github.com/emiago/sipgox](https://github.com/emiago/sipgox): Fast building SIP phone or SIP helpers (It is recomended to switch to **Diago**)